emacsmirror/rope-read-mode/README.md

 Interrupt `rope-read-mode` any time with `C-g`.
 Type `M-x rope-read-mode` again or press 'q' to leave the mode.

-In `rope-read-mode` you can use:

--   q to quit.
--   SPC / <backspace> S-SPC to scroll a screen.
--   v <return> / V y to scroll one line.
--   g to refresh rope read.
--   ? to get some help.

 When `rope-read-mode` is active you can use any method to reach a location of interest followed by a press on 'g' to trigger a refresh of the view.